Extreme value statistics of edge currents in Markov jump processes and their use for entropy production estimation: Introduction

 In this paper we show that: (i) the affinity

 determines the extreme value statistics of the edge current; (ii) using extreme value statistics, a marginal observer estimates a dissipation rate $\overline{j}a^\ast$, i.e., we identify

-connecting the thermodynamics of the edge current (according to Eqs.~(\ref{eq:sinf}), (\ref{eq:sinf2}), and \ref{eq:asta})) with its kinematics (according to Eq.~(\ref{eq:integralA})).
-These results show, in line with the results in Refs.~\cite{PhysRevLett.117.180601, polettini2017effective, polettini2019effective}, that although the edge current $J$ is non-Markovian, a marginal observer can develop a consistent, effective thermodynamics.
+connecting the thermodynamics of the edge current (according to Eqs.~(\ref{eq:sinf}), (\ref{eq:sinf2}), and (\ref{eq:asta})) with its kinematics (according to Eq.~(\ref{eq:integralA})).
+These results show, in line with the results in Refs.~\cite{PhysRevLett.117.180601, polettini2017effective,bisker2017hierarchical, polettini2019effective}, that although the edge current $J$ is non-Markovian, a marginal observer can develop a consistent, effective thermodynamics.

-According to Eqs.~(\ref{eq:sinf}) and (\ref{eq:sinf2}), the estimation of $\dot{s}$ with $\hat{s}_{\rm inf}(\ell)$ requires measurements of the cumulative probability $p_-(\ell)$ at large thresholds $\ell$.
-This is undesirable as the probability $p_-(\ell)$ decays exponentially fast as a function of $\ell$, and therefore it is difficult to empirically estimate the value of $p_-$ at large values of $\ell$; we call this the {\it infinite threshold} problem \cite{roldan2015decision, neri2021universal,neri2}.
-In this paper, for the particular case of integrated currents $J = J_{x\rightarrow y}$ that are edge currents, we resolve the infinite threshold problem with the estimator
+According to Eq.~(\ref{eq:sinf2}), estimating $\dot{s}$ with $\hat{s}_{\rm inf}(\ell)$ requires measurements of the cumulative probability $p_-(\ell)$ at large thresholds $\ell$.
+This is undesirable as the probability $p_-(\ell)$ decays exponentially fast as a function of $\ell$, and therefore it is difficult to empirically estimate $p_-$ at large values of $\ell$; we call this the {\it infinite threshold} problem \cite{roldan2015decision, neri2021universal,neri2}.
+In this paper, for the particular case of integrated edge currents, i.e., $J = J_{x\rightarrow y}$, we resolve the infinite threshold problem with the estimator

 for which we show that